rhodey/AreTheDucksOut/README.md

 "collected".
 The content of the duck's lives outside or inside their cage is not "collected" nor is it of interest to this government.

+## Installation
+duckproxy goes into /etc/apache2/sites-enabled/duckproxy page your web dev for help

 ## API

 ```javascript